brainvisa/casa-distro/doc/source/index.rst

 What is Casa-Distro ?
 ---------------------

-It's a development environment which helps to provide developers with a working development environment for BrainVisa and CATI tools.
+It's a development environment which helps to provide developers with a working development environment for BrainVISA and CATI tools.

-It provides `Docker images <https://www.docker.com>`_ images compatible with BrainVisa distributions with all needed setup to build custom toolboxes, package them, and distribute them, in the same environment.
+It provides `Singularity <http://singularity.lbl.gov/>`_ and `Docker <https://www.docker.com>`_ images compatible with BrainVISA distributions with all needed setup to build custom toolboxes, package them, and test them, in the same environment.

 Casa-distro is the metronome and swiss knife for the management of compilation and publication of CASA software distributions.
 It is a metronome because the distribution procedures, and especially the distribution frequency, is defined in casa-distro documentation (`bioproj wiki <https://bioproj.extra.cea.fr/redmine/projects/catidev/wiki/Casa-distro>`_).
 It is a swiss knife because it provides a tool for the management of the whole distro creation pipeline (configuration source retrieval, compilation, packaging, publication, etc.).